ex0-tekk/Diabolist-VR/Readme.md

 This also **applies 10 different enchant variations on all tiers**, **EXCEPT** common.
 #

-## DVR Features
+## Features

 - Random Loot Boxes at several merchants across Skyrim, they are easy to find and they *can be* addictive.

-- Transmuting lower quality items into a higher quality ones, or convert items of one type to another with the [Horadric Cube from Diablo II](https://www.nexusmods.com/skyrim/mods/22806/?tab=description) <- **please read the authors nexus page linked here to see more details on how to do this.**
+- Transmuting lower quality items into a higher quality ones, or convert items of one type to another with the [Horadric Cube from Diablo II](https://www.nexusmods.com/skyrim/mods/22806/?tab=description) ⬅️**please read the authors nexus page linked here to see more details on how to do this.**

 - This mod list is a loot hoarders dream ...and with that in mind, every new character you create starts with a ring that has 10,000 carry weight.